BhargavManiar/ProgrammingPractise/Swift/100 Days of Swift/Day 32 Consolidation 3/README.md

 # Day 32: Consolidation III

 ## Description
-This is a check mark for projects 4 to 6, the link below has the contents listed.
+This is a check mark for projects 4 to 6, the link below has the details for the contents listed.

 ### Link to Day 32
 https://www.hackingwithswift.com/100/32